peterdri/ece-communications-labs/_ece450/lab1/impulse-rrc-shaping.md

   - The interpolation factor is the same as for the previous pulse-shaping methods (and for all pulse shaping methods it is the number of samples per pulse when coming from a bit stream to a waveform).
   - The gain can be found in the same way as with the LPF pulse shaping.
 Measure the amplitude and set the gain such that the shaped pulses are 1 or 0.

 - The delay can be found as before.
-For me it was 500 samples with the above listed filter parameters.
+It is 500 samples with the above listed filter parameters.

 - Now collect a dataset of SNR and BER at noise amplitudes of 0.0, 0.1, 0.2, ...
 0.9, 1.0.
   - The Bit Error Rate can be read off of the *QT GUI Number Sink* output.
 After changing the noise amplitude, let the BER stabilize before recording it.